Guide - The Best of Park City

 Historic Main Street and Après Culture

 Main Street serves as Park City's social center regardless of the season.
-Galleries, boutiques, and restaurants line the historic buildings, many featuring self-guided walking tour markers that detail our mining history.
+Galleries, boutiques, and restaurants line the historic buildings, and each have their own unique character and past.

-High West Distillery offers whiskey flights and refined mountain cuisine in a setting that welcomes visitors whether they've been on the slopes or not.
+High West Distillery offers whiskey flights and refined mountain cuisine in a setting that welcomes visitors, whether they've been on the slopes or not.
+Other favorite après spots include The Spur Bar & Grill, The Cabin, Alpine Distilling Social Aid & Pleasure Club, and No Name Saloon.

-What to look for: The après atmosphere is welcoming to everyone—participation in skiing is not required to enjoy the experience.
+What to look for: The après atmosphere is welcoming to everyone—participation in skiing is not required.

 Resort Spa Experiences

 Park City's luxury resorts maintain world-class spa facilities.
-Montage Deer Valley, St. Regis, and Stein Eriksen Lodge each offer comprehensive spa services with mountain views.
+Montage Deer Valley, St. Regis, and Stein Eriksen Lodge each offer comprehensive spa services with mountain views—from deep tissue massages and hydrating facials, to signature manicures and pedicures.

 What to ask about: Day passes and treatment packages are available to non-resort guests.